Spiritual Gift Series

 Spiritual Gift of Prophecy

 13.1 Not All Are Prophets.
 Paul indicated that the Spiritual Gift of Prophecy would be limited.
-He stated plainly that not all believers have the Spiritual Gift of Prophecy (1 Corinthians 12:29, page 1797: “All are not prophets, are they?”).
+He stated plainly that not all believers have the Spiritual Gift of Prophecy (1 Corinthians 12:29: “All are not prophets, are they?”).

 13.2 Prophecy Shall Be Done Away.
-While love never fails, the spiritual gift of prophecy shall be done away (“εἴτε δὲ προφητεῖαι, καταργηθήσονται“), just as tongues shall cease (“εἴτε γλῶσσαι, παύσονται“) and knowledge will be done away (“εἴτε γνῶσις, καταργηθήσεται“).
+While love never fails, the Spiritual Gift of Prophecy shall be done away (“εἴτε δὲ προφητεῖαι, καταργηθήσονται“), just as tongues shall cease (“εἴτε γλῶσσαι, παύσονται“) and knowledge will be done away (“εἴτε γνῶσις, καταργηθήσεται“).
 Notice that both the Spiritual Gift of Prophecy and the Spiritual Gift of Knowledge shall be done away.
-Paul used the same Greek root word in the same tense and the passive voice to describe action of those two gifts being done away.
+Paul used the same Greek root word in the same tense and the passive voice to describe the action of those two gifts being done away.
 Paul does not emphasize who did away with those two gifts, but he does highlight that they will be done away.
-Paul, in his epistles, used the root word “to nullify or abolish” in different ways, but Paul used the same root word to describe God acting when the end (“τέλος”) comes, and then God will abolish (“καταργήσῃ”) all rule and all authority and all power (1 Corinthians 15:24, page 1801).
+Paul, in his epistles, used the root word “to nullify or abolish” in different ways, but Paul used the same root word to describe God acting when the end (“τέλος”) comes, and then God will abolish (“καταργήσῃ”) all rule and all authority and all power (1 Corinthians 15:24).
 In passing, please note in 1 Corinthians 13:8 that spiritual gifts are in the plural, and they shall be done away, while knowledge is in the singular, and it shall be done away.
-The significance appears to be that many varieties of the spiritual gift of prophecy may be working, but only one spiritual gift of knowledge.
+The significance appears to be that many varieties of the Spiritual Gift of Prophecy may be working, but only one Spiritual Gift of Knowledge.
 Notice also that tongues shall cease (“παύσονται“), which is also plural meaning that many tongues may be spoken, or many varieties of the gift itself (less likely), but the middle voice means it ends itself, on its own actions.
 Therefore, we may see that prophecy and knowledge terminate differently than tongues.
-For all of these spiritual gifts, God has imposed a time limitation upon them (1 Corinthians 13:8, page 1798).
-That time appears to be the time when the perfect comes, which in this context appears tied to when believers know fully and are fully known in 1 Corinthians 13:12, page 1798, which speaks of the day when believers will see face to face with Jesus, yet in the future.
+For all of these spiritual gifts, God has imposed a time limitation upon them (1 Corinthians 13:8).
+That time appears to be the time when the perfect comes, which in this context appears tied to when believers know fully and are fully known in 1 Corinthians 13:12, which speaks of the day when believers will see face to face with Jesus, yet in the future.

 13.3 Prophesy in Part.
-The spiritual gift of prophecy only functioned in part, meaning, that the spiritual gift of prophecy never revealed all knowledge or all things (1 Corinthians 13:9, page 1798).
+The Spiritual Gift of Prophecy only functioned in part, meaning, that the Spiritual Gift of Prophecy never revealed all knowledge or all things (1 Corinthians 13:9).
 So, the Spiritual Gift of Prophecy was never designed by God to provide all knowledge and never intended to provide a complete prophetic picture of all things.
-To be sure, we do have a complete revelation of all things we need for life and Godliness (2 Peter 1:2-4, page 1900).
+To be sure, we do have a complete revelation of all things we need for life and Godliness (2 Peter 1:2-4).

 13.4 The Perfect Comes.
 When the perfect (“τέλειον”) comes, the partial shall be done away (“καταργηθήσεται”).
 The meaning of this verse has been widely disputed, but in this context it certainly signals a limitation upon the Spiritual Gift of Prophecy, so that it fulfills only a temporary role in the life of the body of Christ.

-Please review this entire article to understand The Spiritual Gifts of Healing and to see if you that spiritual gift.
+Please review this entire chapter to understand The Spiritual Gift of Prophecy and then see if you have that spiritual gift.